 - “I know people don’t like to talk about this but I mean where the heck do you think your immune system is?
 You have it primarily in your intestines.
 Seriously my Squat-n-Go has helped me to be “able to go” so much better it may be hard to notice at first.”

-The Welles Step is likely the most unique looking of the toilet squat stools listed here.
+The Welles Step is very unique looking of the toilet stools listed here.
 Again, it’s not as much a stool as it is a couple of footrests.
 It’s made from a mix of metal, vinyl and wood, so while it looks flimsy we assure you it’s not.

 What others have said: